jbannick/rust_dds_tms_01/README.md

 This is a "Hello World!" app for TMS in Rust.

-It proves that a pure Rust implementation can be done.

-It provides a template for further development.

-It does not implement DDS features that are available in the Rust DDS implementation, including:
+It does not implement major DDS features available in the Rust DDS implementation, including:

 * Message encryption
 * Signed DDS configuration files
 * Quality of service parameters
 * Communication outside of localhost

+It does:

+* Prove that a pure Rust implementation can be done
+* Provide a template for further development

 TMS includes almost 200 objects.